The Good, the Bad, the Ugly and Everything in Between: The State of Affairs in Bangladesh under the Post-July Revolution Interim Government

 – Tribunal Action & Legal Proceedings against Hasina

-On 02 July 2025, Hasina was sentenced in absentia to six months’ jail for contempt of court, stemming from a leaked audio in which she is quoted as saying: “there are 227 cases against me, so I now have a licence to kill 227 people.”
+On 02 July 2025, Hasina was sentenced in absentia to six months’ jail for contempt of court, stemming from a leaked audio in which she is quoted as saying: “There are 227 cases against me, so I now have a licence to kill 227 people.”
 Forensic analysis confirmed the tape’s authenticity.
 This represents the International Crimes Tribunal’s first conviction against her.

 On 10 July 2025, five counts of crimes against humanity, including mass murder, targeted violence, body incineration, and denial of medical assistance during the student uprising, were officially indicted against Hasina by the International Crimes Tribunal.
-Hasina is on trial alongside her former Home Minister, Asaduzzaman Khan and former police chief, Chowdhury Abdullah Al Mamun who pled guilty and agreed to testify as a state witness.
-Proceedings began on 3 August with opening statements, followed by the first witness testimony.The Awami League has denounced the process as a “kangaroo court” and “weaponisation of the judiciary”.
+Hasina is on trial alongside her former Home Minister, Asaduzzaman Khan and former police chief, Chowdhury Abdullah Al Mamun, who pled guilty and agreed to testify as a state witness.
+Proceedings began on 03 August with opening statements, followed by the first witness testimony.
+The Awami League has denounced the process as a “kangaroo court” and “weaponisation of the judiciary”.

 Hasina has been living in exile ever since she left for India.
 Under a formal agreement with India, the interim government has been requesting her extradition since December 2024.
-The measures that have been taken thus far are: (a) Diplomatic note verbale submitted in December 2024, (b) follow-up letter and advocacy, notably on 09 July 2025, when Bangladesh urged India to act with “conscience and moral clarity” citing UN casualty figures and a BBC investigation that reportedly implicates Hasina directly,and (c) formal request on 10 July 2025 after the tribunal’s indictment.
+The measures that have been taken thus far are: (a) Diplomatic note verbale submitted in December 2024, (b) follow-up letter and advocacy, notably on 09 July 2025, when Bangladesh urged India to act with “conscience and moral clarity”, citing UN casualty figures and a BBC investigation that reportedly implicates Hasina directly, and (c) a formal request on 10 July 2025 after the tribunal’s indictment.
 Although the request has been acknowledged, New Delhi has not yet provided a meaningful response, which has increased tensions between the two nations.
 Muhammad Yunus’s administration maintains that India must “no longer delay” as time passes.

 The in between – Electoral Timeline